-As autumn takes hold and the darker evenings draw in, let this fantastic line-up of festivals brighten your days and nights.
-Whether your passion’s music, theatre, dance, film, comedy or experiencing something new, there’s a feast of festivals to be enjoyed throughout Belfast this autumn.
+Get back to Belfast for a feast of festivals to brighten your days and nights.
+Whether your passion is music, theatre, dance, film, comedy or experiencing something new, there’s plenty of events to be enjoyed throughout Belfast this year.

 Belfast International Arts Festival